OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/linear/linear_block_gs.rst

 LinearBlockGS
 *************

-The LinearBlockGS uses Block Gauss Seidel to solve the linear system.
+The LinearBlockGS uses Block Gauss-Seidel to solve the linear system.
 The LinearBlockGS solver iterates until the linear residual is below a tolerance, or the maximum number of iterations has been exceeded.
 As such, it is generally usable for any system topology, and can handle cycles and implicit states alike.
 It is not always the best solver to choose, however, and is known to diverge or plateau